zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 It allows AWS EC2 instances to "learn about themselves" without using an IAM Role for that purpose.

+> 例题
+>
+> A user wants to list the IAM role that is attached to their Amazon EC2 instance.
+The user has login access to the EC2 instance but does not have IAM permissions.
+> What should a solutions architect do to retrieve this information?
+>
+> - A. Run the following EC2 command: curl http://169.254.169.254/latest/meta-data/iam/info **Most Voted**
+> - B. Run the following EC2 command: curl http://169.254.169.254/latest/user-data/iam/info
+> - C. Run the following EC2 command: http://169.254.169.254/latest/dynamic/instance-identity/
+> - D. Run the following AWS CLI command: aws iam get-instance-profile --instance-profile-name ExampleInstanceProfile

 ## 142 S3 MFA Delete

 字面是理解是要完全删除某个版本需要MFA的功能。